 Vizza et al.: PAH-COPD.
 Chest 2021

-Kanwar et al.: Risk stratification in pulmonary arterial hypertension using Bayesian analysis.
+Kanwar et al.: Risk stratification in PAH using Bayesian analysis.
 Eur Resp J 2020

 Hoeper et al.: Cluster analysis of PAH patients.
 J Heart Lung Transplant 2020